-Whether you've opted to install reclaimed wooden floorboards to your living room, hallway or bedroom and want to improve their appearance or simply want to give your original floorboards a new lease of life, cleaning, sanding and sealing is an effective solution easily achieved by a keen DIYer.
+Whether you've opted to install reclaimed wooden floorboards to your living room, hallway or bedroom and want to improve their appearance or simply want to give your original floorboards a new lease of life, cleaning, sanding and sealing then is an effective solution easily achieved by a keen DIYer.

 Providing a thorough guide to sanding wooden floorboards, expert Michael Holmes discusses everything from the costs of hiring the right equipment to how to use it effectively.
+Find more things flooring related on our dedicated hub page.

 You will need: